mayankdubey1996/Notes/HMM/Readme.md

 - How do we find these probabilities?
 - How to find probability that random day is sunny or rainy?
 - If given output is happy today, What is the probability that it's sunny or rainy?
-- If for 3 days output mood is Happy, Sad, Happy what is the weather?
+- If for 2 days output mood is Happy, Sad what is the weather?

 ## 1. How do we find these probabilities?
 From past data.